Balancing of rotating masses

 The balancing of rotating bodies is the process of minimizing vibration.
 Heavy industrial machines such as gas turbines and electric generators can cause catastrophic failure, as well as noise and discomfort.
 In the case of a narrow wheel, balancing simply involves moving the center of gravity to the center of rotation.
 Both force and couple polygons should be close enough to prevent the effect of centrifugal force in order to be completely balanced.
-It is important to design the machine parts wisely so that the unbalance is reduced up to the minimum possible level or eliminated completely.
+It is important to design the machine parts wisely so that the unbalance is reduced up to the minimum possible level or eliminated.

 Static balance

 Static balance occurs when the center of gravity of an object is on the axis of rotation.
 The object can therefore remain stationary, with the axis horizontal, without the application of any braking force.
 It has no tendency to rotate due to the force of gravity.
 This is seen in bike wheels where the reflective plate is placed opposite the valve to distribute the center of mass to the center of the wheel.
 Other examples include grindstones, discs or car wheels.
 Verifying static balance requires the freedom for the object to rotate with as little friction as possible.

 This may be provided with sharp, hardened knife edges, adjusted to be both horizontal and parallel.
 Alternatively, a pair of free-running ball bearing races is substituted for each knife edge, which relaxed the horizontal and parallel requirement.
 The object is either axially symmetrical like a wheel or must be provided with an axle.
 It is slowly spun, and when it comes to rest, it will stop at a random position if statically balanced.
 An adhesive or clip on weight is securely attached to achieve balance if not balanced correctly.